 Overarching responsibility for all processes related to the preparation of the consolidated and individual financial statements as well as the combined management report of METRO AG rests with the Board department headed by the Chief Financial Officer of METRO AG, Mr Christian Baier.
 The actual preparation of the financial statements as well as the combined management report, however, is the legal responsibility of the Management Board of METRO AG.
 The consolidated and individual financial statements as well as the combined management report are audited and approved by the auditor during and after their preparation.
 They are then discussed and reviewed by the Supervisory Board of METRO AG.
 The auditor attends this Supervisory Board meeting.
 He reports the key findings of his audit and is available for additional questions.
 Provided the Supervisory Board has no objections, it approves the annual financial statements and the combined management report.
 The annual financial statements of METRO AG are adopted once the Supervisory Board has issued its approval.

-Among others, these requirements cover the design and implementation of controls, monitoring the effectiveness of controls and reporting about effectiveness analyses.
+Among others, these requirements cover the design and implementation of controls, monitoring the effectiveness of controls and reporting on effectiveness analyses.

 - Reporting: The results of the self-evaluations must be reported to the Corporate Accounting department using a standardised reporting format.
-The group companies must confirm that their self-evaluations were conducted using the prescribed method.
-Aside from the control activities, the group companies must also report on the other 4 components of the COSO framework: control environment, risk assessment, information and communication, as well as monitoring.
-The companies’ individual reports are validated by the Corporate Accounting department and compiled in an overall report on METRO accounting-related internal control system.
+The companies’ individual reports are validated by the Corporate Accounting department and compiled in an overall report on METRO’s accounting-related internal control system.
 This is reported to the Governance, Risk, and Compliance Committee (GRCC) as well as the Management Board of METRO AG.

-As of financial year 2014/15, these 4 phases of the internal control cycle are mapped by all METRO sales lines, the essential service companies and METRO AG itself using the RSA Archer GRC software.
-The key requirements (for example, the IFRS accounting guideline), accounting processes, individual controls and independent review by the Group Internal Audit department and the auditor are described in detail below.
+The key requirements (for example the IFRS accounting guideline), accounting processes, individual controls and independent review by the Group Internal Audit department and the auditor are described in detail below.

 IFRS accounting guideline

 The interim consolidated financial statements and the consolidated financial statements of METRO AG are prepared in accordance with the International Financial Reporting Standards (IFRS) as applicable in the European Union.
 A group-wide IFRS accounting guideline that is compulsory for all companies included in the consolidated financial statements ensures the uniform group-wide application of accounting procedures in accordance with IFRS.
-The guideline explains IFRS regulations to the group companies and makes stipulations regarding accounting measurements.
 To monitor compliance with the IFRS accounting guideline, the management of each major group company is obligated to confirm compliance by means of a letter of representation.
-The IFRS accounting guideline covers all IFRS relevant to METRO AG and does not relate only to certain accounting events.
-The Corporate Accounting department of METRO AG is responsible for ensuring compliance with this guideline.
+The IFRS accounting guideline covers all IFRS relevant to METRO AG.
 Amendments to IFRS are continually updated in the IFRS accounting guideline and communicated to all companies included in the consolidated financial statements.

 Accounting processes of companies included in the consolidated financial statements

 The preparation of the individual financial statements of consolidated companies according to IFRS for consolidation purposes is principally carried out in SAP-based accounting systems (SAP FI).
-The organisational separation of central and subledger accounting, for example, fixed asset, receivables and payables accounting, provides for clear assignments of individual tasks related to the preparation of the financial statements.
+The organisational separation of central and subledger accounting, such as fixed asset, receivables and payables accounting, provides for clear assignments of individual tasks related to the preparation of the financial statements.
 It also provides for a functional separation that ensures the efficacy of control processes, such as the 4-eyes principle.
-These systems are used to prepare the individual financial statements of most group companies on the basis of a centrally managed table of accounts using uniform accounting rules.
+Many group companies prepare their individual financial statements in these accounting systems on the basis of a centrally managed table of accounts using uniform accounting rules.

 Aside from failure to comply with accounting rules, risks can also arise from failure to observe formal deadlines.
 An online planning tool was introduced to help avoid these risks and document the obligatory processes required as part of the preparation of individual and consolidated financial statements under IFRS, their chronological order and the responsible persons.
 This tool is used to monitor content and timing of the processes related to the preparation of the individual and consolidated financial statements under IFRS.
 It provides for the necessary tracking and tracing systems to ensure that risks incurred by superordinate group units can be detected and eliminated early on.